“God made me a singer, and I just sang.” – Deanna Durbin

 I have no idea of whether the paternity claim related to me by Pat Hudson is the truth.
 But if accurate, it might explain why Deanna might have married her longtime friend Felix Jackson – who stuck around for the birth of a child and then deserted her.
 As Joseph Cotten stated, he was not going to divorce his wife and in this circumstance, Deanna would have had to act quickly for her child to be born in wedlock.
 She could not have been allowed by Universal to have a child out of wedlock as the scandal would destroy her film career.
 Deanna later publicly blamed their divorce on their mutual “utter boredom”.
 She added, “Working together all day as we did, we found we had no outside interests.”
 Strange, isn’t it, since they had a newborn daughter together?

-I read about some problems Deanna had in 1946 with her brother-in-law who had been her business manager.
+Wondering why Deanna retired so young, I read about some problems she had in 1946 with her brother-in-law who had been her business manager.
 He badly mismanaged her affairs and after she fired him she learned what had been going on behind her back.
 Additionally, she wasn’t happy with the direction her career was taking.
 Her last three films were a return to the musical romances her public preferred but were weak efforts.
 Universal finally turned on her, suing her for her prepaid wages.
 She agreed to make three more films for them so Universal dropped the lawsuit but ultimately allowed her contract to lapse without making those films.
 Maybe it’s no wonder, then, that she was relieved to give up her career and move to France with Charles David, with whom she found lasting happiness.

 Below, a rare photo signed with her real name: Edna May Durbin.
 [Note the spelling of her middle name: May.]